transentis/bptk_py/README.md

     *   Trigonometric operators (ARCSIN, ARCCOS, ARCTAN)
 *   The ``plot_scenarios`` API now supports array calls such as ``stock[*]`` or ``stock[dim1,dim2]``
 *   SD DSL: ABS, DT, PULSE, STARTTIME, STOPTIME

-### 0.9.0
-We removed the JavaScript SD Compiler and programmed a whole new transpiler that converts XMILE to Python __in Python__ to obtain large performance increases and stability when working with XMILE models.
-No longer you will need Node.js for transpiling models into Python.

-*   With the new XMILE Transpiler, we also ship support for the following XMILE operators: SMTH1, TREND

-### 0.8.9

-*   Added new operators for the SD DSL along with in depth documentation that shows how to use the functions: DELAY, EXP, SMOOTH, STEP, TREND.
-*   The SD DSL is now stricter, all constant values must be floats, ints are no longer accepted.
-*   Added a new ``register_model`` method to bptk, to ensure quick setup of scenario managers and scenarios.
-*   Internal optimizations and bug fixes.

-### 0.8.8

-*   Extended the `export` function, it now also exports data to allow comparison between scenarios

-### 0.8.7

-*   Fixed an error in requirements.txt

-### 0.8.6
-*   Added a new export method to the bptk class to simplify the export of simulation results.
-*   Added some new methods to the bptk class to allow easy access to scenarios - accessing the scenarioManagerFactory is now no longer necessary.
-*   Updated and simplified the documentation.

-### 0.8.5
-*   System Dynamics DSL: Extended the operator overrides, to ensure stocks can have more than two inflows or outflows.

-### 0.8.4
-*   Bug fix to bptk.add_scenario that occurred when adding a new scenario to an existing scenario manager

-### 0.8.3

-*   Little fix for requirements.txt

-### 0.8.2
-*   We are working on making BPTK-Py even more flexible.
-The Scheduler interface now has an attribute ``running``.
-You can modify this during runtime in order to cancel long-standing jobs.
-This may be useful for third-party applications that use BPTK-Py and need to be able to cancel jobs.
-*   The YAML Model parser now supports custom Model files for ABM simulations!

-### 0.8.1
-*   Bugfix for agent: Property type can also be of type "Agent".

-### 0.8.0
-*   Fixed an annoying bug: We forgot to include the threads that watch the scenario JSON files into the ``bptk.destroy()`` method.
-Now it runs properly and once executed all monitors will stop monitoring.
-*   YAML Support!
-Now you can easily define your models using YAML notation.
-This is much simpler than JSON.
-*   As a perk, you do not need the model implementation for AB models anymore.
-When using YAML notation, BPTK will create the necessary objects without requiring code.
-So now you can concentrate onyour agents without the need of registering agent factories!
-*   Choose Data collector class within the model file: The YAML file now supports the directive ``datacollector``.
-Here you can link to custom data collector classes.
-Try the included ones such as ``BPTK_Py.abm.CSVDAtaCollector``.
-Using custom data collectors reduces simulation time tremendously as ``BPTK-Py`` will not use its slow mechanism to create dataframes anymore.
-*   We also included a meta model creator feeding on parser results.
-You only need to implement the model parser and feed the model creator.
-The model creator then builds the actual simulation model.
-This way, you can add modelling languages easily!

-### 0.7.0
-*   Added Delayed Events in Agent based modelling.
-Now each agent can send events that trigger in the future.
-Instantiate a ```DelayedEvent``` and set the ``trigger_in`` parameter with the number of periods to wait before trigger.
-The framework will make sure to trigger the event at the right time.
-*   Multithreading for scenario execution: Speeding up multi-scenario simulation siginificantly by using one thread per scenario
-*   Added ``agent_type`` as optional parameter for Agent.
-Now you do not need to add the agent type in the initialize method anymore if that is what you prefer
-*   Better handling of progress bar in ABM simulation using ``ipywidgets.Out`` to make bar disappear after executiob.
-Removed running scheduler as thread because this is not required here.
-*   ABM: If you still have scenario manager files but deleted the code, execution will not be stopped anymore but faulty scenario is skipped with an Error message.

-### 0.6.6
-*   Little improvements and bugfixes to data collectors.
-For Kinesis, you will be warned if ``boto`` (required for AWS access) is not installed as it is not a package dependency.

-### 0.6.5
-*   We want to make data analysis easy for you.
-Hence, we added data collectors as standard for model output: ``CSVDataCollector`` outputs each agents' events to CSV, one file per agent. ``KinesisDataCollector`` outputs the agent statistics to Kinesis, an AWS service.
-For both, the data output is event-wise

-### 0.6.4

-*   New methods model.begin_round and model.end_round.
-Model.act is now obsolete
-*   Added a bptk.train_simulation method which runs simulation in episodes to allow training
-*   Small changes to the scenario definition syntax (JSON) for agent-based models
-*   Renamed the progressBar attribute of bptk.plot_simulation to progress_bar

-### 0.6.3

-*   Bug fix to bptk.run_simulations: the parameter AgentPropertyTypes was not handled correctly

-### 0.6.2

-*   Bug fix: all agents were receiving the same properties object on initialization.
-Fixed by using Python's copy module.
-Each agent now receives a deep copy.
-Changes on one agent's properties do not interfere with changes on other agents' properties anymore.

-### 0.6.1

-*   Bug fix: valuate_function was renamed to evaluate_equation in 0.6.0 , but not everywhere

-### 0.6.0

-*   New functionality: you can now define a function in Python and use it within an SD model.

-### 0.5.3

-*   First Release of documentation for Readthedocs.
-Check it out at: http://bptk.transentis.com
-*   You can now run AB models with a custom data_collector without plotting using "run_simulations()".
-This allows you to create custom data collectors that do not emit data back to BPTK, e.g. a streaming data collector
-*   Fixed an issue regarding absolute and relative imports in the Model class
-*   Various improvements to ABM module

-### 0.5.2

-*   Models now have their own act method, to allow updating of dynamic properties.
-*   Internal changes to event handling in agents
-*   Fixed a bug regarding lookup handling.

-### 0.5.1

-*   Bugfix for ABM module

-### 0.5

-*   Large improvements for the Agent Based Modeling component!
-Main changes:
-*   Agents can now have properties.
-*   Agent properties can be set via the JSON config file.
-Properties can be accessed using dot-notation, i.e. agent.property
-*   The necessary property get/set methods are added automatically using Python metaprogramming facilities - this keeps the code that needs to implemented by the modeler to a mimimum.The same is true of model properties - these can now also be accessed using dot-notation.
-*   Statistics for properties are automatically collected and can be plotted using the plot_scenarios method.
-Currently the following statistics are collected: total, min, max, mean.

-### 0.4.1

-*   Bugfix in Model class: dt param was not properly instantiated

-### 0.4.0

-*   Framework for Agent Based models
-*   Framework for defining System Dynamics models in code with less effort.
-No need for complex recursive calls anymore.
-Simply define your equations as easy as element.equation = element * anotherElement.
-Example in the tutorial!
-*   Simplify API: use comma-seperated values to specify scenarios/scenario managers or equations, no need for Python lists anymore!
-*   Many more internal improvements under the hood.

-### 0.3.7

-*   PULSE functions can now be defined within Jupyter environment.
-Just use the new pulse_function_create(scenarios,scenario_managers) method and be surprised.
-*   Cleaner method for strategy simulation.
-Now running stepwise, not using a complex while loop anymore.
-Improves readability tremendously!
-*   Optimize imports using __init__.py properly.
-*   Correct handling of decimal dt values within simulator.

-### 0.3.6.1

-*   Bugfix to reduce size of the package

-### 0.3.6

-*   Now interpreting strategies that modify at '0' as constants values and overwrite the constants
-*   Use DT of simulation model

-### 0.3.5.5

-*   Fixed a bug that prevented from plotting properly when giving multiple scenario managers where one of them did not store the given scenario name

-### 0.3.5.4

-*   Monitoring of Scenario JSON files:
-*   Reload scenarios upon change (also works if Scenario manager spreads over multiple files)
-*   Find added scenarios
-*   Merge base values spread over multiple files

-### 0.3.5.3

-*   horizontal lines in graphs to improve readability
-*   Improvements to readme file
-*   Small bug fixes